Colorado law on calculation of C.R.S. § 10-3-1116 statutory penalties is slowly developing.

 The Colorado Court of Appeals determines attorney fees and costs are a component of damages

-Recently, in a matter of first impression, the Colorado Court of Appeals declared (in an unpublished opinion) that attorney fees and costs claimed by the policyholder for the insurance company’s unreasonable delay or denial of covered benefits constitutes a component of damages of the C.R.S.
+Recently, in a matter of first impression, the Colorado Court of Appeals declared (in an unpublished opinion) that attorney fees in personal injury cases and costs claimed by the policyholder for the insurance company’s unreasonable delay or denial of covered benefits constitutes a component of damages of the C.R.S.
 10-3-1115, -1116 claim which must to be determined before a final judgment may be entered.

-This unpublished opinion appears to be the first time this specific penalty (attorney fees and costs) in the Prompt Payment Statues has been addressed.
+This unpublished opinion appears to be the first time this specific penalty (attorney fees and costs) in the Prompt Payment Statues has been addressed and could affect how insurance companies value personal injury cases.
 Regarding attorney fees and costs, the court specifically noted,

 In our view, the plain meaning of the statutory language in section 10–3–1116(1) is that the components of damages for this statutory claim are both “reasonable attorney fees and court costs” and “two times the covered benefit.”
 In contrast, prevailing party attorney fee statutes like those noted above usually contain a separate subsection providing for such fees.
 Moreover, construing attorney fees and costs as a component of damages for this statutory claim is consistent with the statutory authorization to bring such an action expressed in these provisions, because such fees and costs are a “legitimate consequence” of bringing such an action to remedy an insurer’s unreasonable conduct.
 See Ferrell, 848 P.2d at 941; Double Oak, 97 P.3d at 150; see also Bell, 148 P.3d at 400–01.